Ditransitive Verbs

 I was given a book by him. → Passive Voice

-In this example, the indirect object has turned to the agent of the passive voice.
+In this example, the indirect object has turned to the subject of the passive voice, so, the pronoun must change from object (me) to subject form (I).

 Attributive Ditransitive Verbs

-Attributive ditransitive verbs (also called complex transitive verbs) are made of a subject, an object, and an object complement.
-Check these examples out for more clarification:
+Attributive ditransitive verbs (also called complex transitive verbs) are made of an object, and an object complement.
+Check these examples out:

 I accidently called him Bobo instead of Babbo.